polo2ro/imapbox/README.md

 Parameter       | Description
 ----------------|----------------------
-host            | Imap server hostname username        | login id for the imap server password        | The password will be saved in cleartext, for security reasons, you have to run the imapbox script in userspace and set chmod 700 on you ~/.config/mailbox/config.cfg file remote_folder   | optional parameter, imap foldername (multiple foldername is not supported for the moment).
-Default value is INBOX port            | optional parameter, default value is 993
+host            | IMAP server hostname username        | Login id for the IMAP server. password        | The password will be saved in cleartext, for security reasons, you have to run the imapbox script in userspace and set `chmod 700` on your `~/.config/mailbox/config.cfg` file. remote_folder   | (optional) IMAP folder name (multiple folder name is not supported for the moment).
+Default value is `INBOX`. port            | (optional) Default value is `993`.